cloudcreativity/laravel-json-api/docs/basics/adapters.md

 ### Resource ID

-By default, the Eloquent adapter expects the model key that is used for the resource `id` to be the model's primary key - i.e. the value returned from `Model::getKeyName()`.
+By default, the Eloquent adapter expects the model key that is used for the resource `id` to be the model's route key - i.e. the key returned from `Model::getRouteKeyName()`.
 You can easily change this behaviour by setting the `$primaryKey` attribute on your adapter.

 For example, if we were to use the `slug` model attribute as our resource `id`: